d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 Since [**updating our model requires taking the gradient of our loss function,**] we ought to (**define the loss function first.**)
-Here we will use the squared loss function as described in :numref:`sec_linear_regression`.
+Here we use the squared loss function of :numref:`sec_linear_regression`.
 In the implementation, we need to transform the true value `y` into the predicted value's shape `y_hat`.
 The result returned by the following function